 - Enamel shaping

-In order to be eligible to get a grant for any of the procedures listed above, you must demonstrate that your mouth is healthy enough to support the procedure that you want.
+In order to be eligible to get grants for dentures, implants or any of the procedures listed above, you must demonstrate that your mouth is healthy enough to support the procedure that you want.
 In order to do this, the CDG program gives you a free oral health assessment by a certified dentist in your area.
 Although the initial assessment is free, if a panoramic x-ray is needed, you'll have to pay for that yourself.
-There may be other outstanding fees that could be incurred during your assessment as well, so make sure to ask your dentist about any fees before the assessment.
+There may be other outstanding fees from your assessment as well, so make sure to ask your dentist about all fees upfront.

 Additionally, any dentistry needed before the dentist can perform your cosmetic dental procedure will need to be funded by you.
 This could include: